• Skip to primary navigation

 Scale

-• 3 pounds pork shoulder western ribs (or cut a pork shoulder into 1½-inch thick strips, or pork shoulder chops)
+• 3 pounds pork shoulder ribs (pork shoulder cut into 1½- to 2-inch thick strips)

 • ½ cup water